Connect with others who understand.

 Overview

-Coumadin is a prescription drug approved by the Food and Drug Administration (FDA) to treat and prevent thromboembolic events.
-Coumadin is also referred to by its drug name, Warfarin.
+Coumadin was a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat and prevent thromboembolic events.
+Coumadin was also referred to by its drug name, warfarin.

-Coumadin is an anticoagulant, or blood thinner.
-It is believed that Coumadin works by inhibiting the formation of clots.
+Coumadin was an anticoagulant, or blood thinner.
+It was believed to work by inhibiting the formation of clots.

-Coumadin dosage is individualized based on many factors.
+Coumadin dosage was individualized based on many factors.

-Coumadin comes in the form of tablets and single-use vials for injection.
+Coumadin came in the form of tablets and single-use vials for injection.

 Side effects

-The FDA-approved label for Coumadin lists common side effects including fatal and nonfatal hemorrhages.
+The FDA-approved label for Coumadin listed common side effects including fatal and nonfatal hemorrhages.

-Rare but serious side effects listed for Coumadin can include tissue necrosis, thrombocytopenia (lack of platelets that can lead to dangerous bleeding), and systemic atheroemboli and cholesterol microemboli (dangerous blood clots).
+Rare but serious side effects listed for Coumadin included tissue necrosis, thrombocytopenia (lack of platelets that can lead to dangerous bleeding), and systemic atheroemboli and cholesterol microemboli (dangerous blood clots).

 For more details about this treatment, visit: